 There are five main and six other coaching styles that professional coaches use.
 Throughout this article, we will take a detailed look at each style and identify its benefits or potential drawbacks of those.
 However, no matter which one you will choose, make sure that:

-- You are well familiarized with it
+- You are well familiar with it.

-- It suits your model
+- It suits your model.

 - It suits the client’s wants and expectations and will guide them into taking real action.

-Democratic caching will equip the client with essential life skills such as taking and realizing that they are the ones accountable and have control over the situation.
-It will equip them with emotional intelligence, patience, diligence, self-awareness, and decision-making skills.
-So, one coaching session like this will literally change their approach to life and mindset by the end of the training.
+- It will equip the client with essential life skills such as taking and realizing that they are accountable and have control over the situation.

 The authoritarian coaching style is usually implemented when a coachee has a clear goal, and the coach is there to help them to reach it.
-Basically, this style is all about the coach deciding what, when, and where the coachee is going to do that will potentially contribute to the achievement of the desired results.
+This style is all about the coach deciding what, when, and where the coachee is going to do that will potentially contribute to achieving the desired results.
 However, the overall plan is discussed with the client.

 The belief on which relies the whole style is “balance & harmony,” alongside the interconnection between everything in this life.
 So, holistic style is about finding balance in everything, including decision-making.
 This coaching style aims to broaden the coachee’s worldview and help them see more that is out there, including opportunities.